patrick-blom/firefly_luciferin_wiki/Luciferin-update-management.md

 <img align="center" width="450" src="https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/device_tab.jpg">

 As soon as you start Firefly Luciferin it checks for updates for both PC software and connected devices.

 <img align="center" width="450" src="https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/downloading.jpg">

+If you have multiple GlowWorm Luciferin devices, all devices are updated in one shot.
 <img align="center" width="450" src="https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/new_version.jpg">

+Firmware update process supports rollback in case of error and it runs in background, a notification is sent via popup message when the firmware upgrade is completed.